Mental Health and Wellness for International Students: Thriving

 -

-steps and develop systematic approaches to solving problems.
+into manageable steps and develop systematic approaches to solving

 -

-and understanding you would offer a friend facing similar challenges.
+same kindness and understanding you would offer a friend facing

 8. Social Connection and Community Building